 - Increased sensitivity in gums

-If you have more than one symptom, it’s ideal to schedule an appointment with your dentist as soon as possible.
-A thorough evaluation can help you ascertain whether it really is gum disease and what treatment would be best to follow with your diabetes.
-Remember, early intervention is crucial to increase the chances of success when it comes to treatment.
+If you have more than one symptom, scheduling an appointment with your dentist as soon as possible is ideal.
+A thorough evaluation can help you determine whether it is gum disease and the best treatment for your diabetes.
+Remember, early intervention is crucial to increasing the chances of success regarding treatment.

 Follow A Good Diet

-Whether it’s for diabetes management or for good oral health, a good diet can have far-reaching benefits for your lifestyle holistically.
+Whether for diabetes management or good oral health, a good diet can holistically benefit your lifestyle.
 A balanced diet should include a good mix of fruits, vegetables, whole grains, lean proteins, and dairy products (low-fat).

-Reduce and then completely eliminate sugars and processed foods from your diet because they can be a big contributor to tooth decay and high blood sugar levels.
+Reduce and eliminate sugars and processed foods from your diet because they can contribute to tooth decay and high blood sugar levels.
 Instead of going for alcoholic beverages or high-sugar soda drinks, choose water or fruit-infused water that can taste just as good.
-Munch on fruits like apples that can stimulate saliva production and keep your teeth clean.
+Munch on fruits like apples that stimulate saliva production and clean your teeth.

 Remain Informed

 Research is always progressing our understanding of oral health, diabetes, and the relation between the two.
-Staying informed about the latest developments can help you create a better plan that maintains and improves your oral health and diabetes.
-Attend seminars, workshops, and lectures relating to oral health and diabetes so you know what you should or shouldn’t do.
+Staying informed about the latest developments can help you create a better plan to maintain and improve your oral health and diabetes.
+Attend seminars, workshops, and lectures on oral health and diabetes to learn what you should or shouldn’t do.

 Aaron Smith is an LA-based content strategist and consultant in support of STEM firms and medical practices.
 He covers industry developments and helps companies connect with clients.
 In his free time, Aaron enjoys swimming, swing dancing, and sci-fi novels.